fivenet-app/fivenet/docs/documents/templates.md

 * The whole template needs to be wrapped in `<p>` and `</p>`.
 * Use `<br>` for new lines.

+## Available Variables

+* `.documents` - Documents that are in the user's clipboard.
+* `.users` - Citizens/ Users that are in the user's clipboard.
+* `.vehicles` - Vehicles that are in the user's clipboard.
+* `.activeChar` - Submitting user's info.

 ## Snippets

 ### Access Creator Info